-The selected financial information set forth in the following table has been derived from the Company's audited financial statements for fiscal years ended May 31, 2017, 2016 and 2015.
+The selected financial information set forth in the following table has been derived from the Company's unaudited interim financial statements as of November 30, 2017 and the Company's audited financial statements for fiscal years ended May 31, 2017, 2016 and 2015.
 These should be read in conjunction with the financial statements and notes thereto contained in this Prospectus and the section entitled "Management's Discussion and Analysis of Financial Condition" and other financial information included herein.